community-research-on-ruby-governance/questions-for-ruby-central/QUESTIONS.md

 ---

-In your Oct 31update, you mentioned that "While we are members of OpenSSF, we missed the opportunity to be a signatory on the joint statement."
+In your Oct 31 update, you mentioned that "While we are members of OpenSSF, we missed the opportunity to be a signatory on the joint statement."

 When I looked at that joint statement, it does say "Organizational signatures indicate endorsement by the listed entity.
 Additional organizations may be added over time."